What is an E-2 Visa and Who Qualifies?

 Click the following link for our fee schedule — >Attorney Fees

-“I found Hasan on the internet looking for an immigration lawyer around the bay area.
+“I found Shah on the internet looking for an immigration lawyer around the bay area.
 I had some “bad” experience with a previous lawyer that was more expensive (they handle immigration for large internet companies) and was not responsive to a smaller company (we’re a startup).
-I gave Hasan an H1B visa to start our relation.
+I gave Shah an H1B visa to start our relation.
 How surprised was I when we got it approved the first time around.
 (The same case was not approved with the previous lawyer.
 Immigration requested more docs).
 I gave him another visa for one of our canadian recruit.
 Once again, top service.
 I then asked him to file an E2 visa for me.
 Perfect service and of course, accepted the first tiime around.
 No additional docs requested from the consulate. – Saad L.“

 Click the following link for more testimonials — > Testimonials